-The United States today faces many complex challenges around the world, including instability in the Middle East and rising tensions in East Asia.
+The United States today faces many complex challenges around the world, including the spread of nuclear weapons, instability in the Middle East and rising tensions in East Asia.

 It is Senator Feinstein’s goal to ensure the United States remains a champion for democracy, justice and human rights.
 She believes the best way to do this is by example.
 America's strength is our global moral leadership, not just our military prowess.